 There is another voice that will occasionally pop up.
 He isn't really a character, but a generic guide to the game itself rather than an occupant of the game world.
 He won't stop the action, but he will provide useful information not only about how the game is played but suggestions on how to successfully progress.

-At the beginning of subsequent chapter, you can collect
+At the beginning of a subsequent chapter, you can collect

 all of the belonging you've amassed from the old man.